microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 You can also define markers as follows:
 * Combine state names with a "To".
 For example, in the AutoSuggestBox case, "NormalToPointerOver";
-changing the AnimatedIcon's state from "Normal" to "PointerOver" will cause it to move to this marker's position.
+changing the AnimatedIcon's state from "Normal" to "PointerOver" will cause it to move to this marker's playback position.
 * Append "_Start" and/or "_End" to a marker name.
-For example defining markers "NormalToPointerOver_Start" and "NormalToPointerOver_End" and changing the AnimatedIcon's State from "Normal" to "PointerOver" will cause it to jump to the _Start marker's position and then animate to the _End position.
+For example defining markers "NormalToPointerOver_Start" and "NormalToPointerOver_End" and changing the AnimatedIcon's State from "Normal" to "PointerOver" will cause it to jump to the _Start marker's playback position and then animate to the _End playback position.

-The exact algorithm used to map AnimatedIcon State changes to marker positions:
+The exact algorithm used to map AnimatedIcon State changes to marker playback positions:
 1) Check the provided file's markers for the markers "[PreviousState]To[NewState]_Start" and "[PreviousState]To[NewState]_End".
 If both are found play the animation from "[PreviousState]To[NewState]_Start" to "[PreviousState]To[NewState]_End".
-2) If "[PreviousState]To[NewState]_Start" is not found but "[PreviousState]To[NewState]_End" is found, then we will hard cut to the "[PreviousState]To[NewState]_End" position.
+2) If "[PreviousState]To[NewState]_Start" is not found but "[PreviousState]To[NewState]_End" is found, then we will hard cut to the "[PreviousState]To[NewState]_End" playback position.
-3) If "[PreviousState]To[NewState]_End" is not found but "[PreviousState]To[NewState]_Start" is found, then we will hard cut to the "[PreviousState]To[NewState]_Start" position.
+3) If "[PreviousState]To[NewState]_End" is not found but "[PreviousState]To[NewState]_Start" is found, then we will hard cut to the "[PreviousState]To[NewState]_Start" playback position.
 4) Check if the provided IAnimatedVisualSource2's markers for the marker "[PreviousState]To[NewState]".
-If it is found then we will hard cut to the "[PreviousState]To[NewState]" position.
+If it is found then we will hard cut to the "[PreviousState]To[NewState]" playback position.
 5) Check if the provided IAnimatedVisualSource2's markers for the marker "[NewState]".
-If it is found, then we will hard cut to the "[NewState]" position.
+If it is found, then we will hard cut to the "[NewState]" playback position.
 6) Check if the provided IAnimatedVisualSource2's markers has any marker which ends with "To[NewState]_End".
-If any marker is found which has that ending, we will hard cut to the first marker found with the appropriate ending's position.
+If any marker is found which has that ending, we will hard cut to the first marker found with the appropriate ending's playback position.
 7) Check if "[NewState]" parses to a float.
-If it does, animated from the current position to the parsed float. ** Hard cut to position 0.0.
+If it does, animated from the current playback position to the parsed float. ** Hard cut to playback position 0.0.

 Details of the marker format in Lottie JSON files are describe in detail [TBD]().
 The following is an example: